 To find out more about cruising in Antarctica contact our specialists on 1-855-838-8615.

 Climb Sydney Harbour Bridge in Australia

-This three and a half hour excursion gives you 360 degree views of one of the most famous harbours in the world and is a must for any visitor to this popular city.
+This three and a half hour excursion gives you 360 degree views of one of the most famous harbors in the world and is a must for any visitor to this popular city.
 You will walk over the arch to the summit of the bridge where you will be able to look down on the Opera House, attached to a static safety line at all times.
-The climb is professionally organised and your safety is paramount.
+The climb is professionally organized and your safety is paramount.